| PFTrack Documentation | Preferences |

 The default coordinate system used to import and export numerical survey coordinate data in the Survey Solver node.
 This can be overridden on a case by case basis (Default: Right-handed and Y up).

-A customizable location from which XML camera presets will be read for each project.
+A customizable location from which XML camera presets will be loaded.

-A customizable location from which XML tracking tree presets will be read for each project.
+A customizable location from which XML tracking tree presets will be loaded.

-A customizable location from which Python export scripts will be read for each project.
+A customizable location from which Python export scripts will be loaded.

-A customizable location from which Python macro scripts will be read for each project.
+A customizable location from which Python node scripts will be loaded.

-A customizable location from which Python node scripts will be read for each project.
+A customizable location from which Python macro scripts will be read (only available for Enterprise and Studio).

-A customizable location from which image-based modelling primitives will be read for each project.
+A customizable location from which image-based modelling primitives will be loaded.

-A customizable location from which test object geometry will be read for each project.
+A customizable location from which test object geometry will be loaded.

 When enabled, the GPU will be used to undistort clips using imported ST-Maps.
 On systems with appropriate GPU hardware, this may provide increased performance when undistorting clips.